-The default setting, this setting indicates that if the adapter fails to return a result, for example, due to an operations error or when all remote hosts have failed, Oracle Virtual Directory will cause the overall search operation to fail and return a DSA Unavailable error to the client regardless of whether data was found in any other adapter or not.
+The default setting, which indicates that if the adapter fails to return a result, for example, due to an operations error or when all remote hosts have failed, Oracle Virtual Directory causes the overall search operation to fail and returns a DSA Unavailable error to the client regardless of whether data was found in any other adapter or not.

 This setting instructs Oracle Virtual Directory that the failure to perform an operation in the adapter is not critical to the overall result.
 If a non-critical adapter incurs an operations error, than the result is simply omitted from the overall LDAP search results and Oracle Virtual Directory returns partial results from any other adapters and does not indicate any error.